-We have provided Jupyter Notebooks to accompany each section within this tutorial.
-The Notebooks are written in Python code and use the Robotics Toolbox for Python, and the Swift Simulator \cite{rtb} to provide examples and implementations of algorithms.
+Once again, we have provided Jupyter Notebooks to accompany each section within this tutorial.
+The Notebooks are written in Python and use the Robotics Toolbox for Python, and the Swift Simulator \cite{rtb} to provide full implementations of each concept, equation, and algorithm presented in this tutorial.
+The Notebooks use rich Markdown text and \LaTeX\ equations to document and communicate key concepts.
 While not absolutely essential, for the most engaging and informative experience, we recommend working through the Jupyter Notebooks while reading this article.
 The Notebooks and setup instructions can be accessed at \href{https://github.com/jhavl/dkt}{github.com/jhavl/dkt}.

-Part I provides many important definitions, functions, and conventions this article uses.
-We recommend that readers start with Part I before following on to this article.